rianders/stable-audio-3/README.md

 - [Underfit](https://github.com/dada-bots/underfit): A LoRA training poweruser dream from Dadabots.
 If LoRA training in this repo is not enough, check out some experimental tools there like agentic LoRA orchestrations and monitoring.

+- [Awesome Stable Audio](https://github.com/Stability-AI/Awesome-Stable-Audio): Curated list of all community-built Stable Audio projects.
+Includes links to ComfyUI, Fal, as well as a growing list of community integrations and extensions.

 ---

 ## Troubleshooting